srkds/CHAN-QFVS-PyTorch-Implementation/README.md

-# PyTorch implementation for Convolutional Hierarchical Attention Network for Query-Focused Video Summarization
+# Convolutional Hierarchical Attention Network for Query-Focused Video Summarization (CHAN): A PyTorch Implementation

-PyTorch implementation for **Convolutional Hierarchical Attention Network for Query-Focused Video Summarization**, which is accepted by AAAI 2020 conference.
-[Paper](https://arxiv.org/abs/2002.03740)
+This is a PyTorch implementation of the [**"Convolutional Hierarchical Attention Network for Query-Focused Video Summarization"**](https://arxiv.org/abs/2002.03740), which is accepted by AAAI 2020 conference.

+> Note: This project is stil a work in progress

 ## 🎥 Model Details